Legoota/tu4ever-website-v2/content/posts/wheels-restoring.en.md

 ### Step 6: Varnish

-Finally, after the two coats of paint have dried, we apply, in the same way, two coats of varnish (monocomponent, or 1K, in our case) on the rims.
+Finally, once the two coats of paint dry, we applied in the same way two coats of varnish (monocomponent, or 1K, in our case) on the rims.

 <figure>
     <img loading="lazy" class="image-article" src="/images/wheels-repair/7.jpg" style="width: 80%;" alt="Roues après vernis">